Brooklyn Bridge–City Hall/Chambers Street station: Construction and opening

-Service changes and station renovations
+1900s to 1920s

-Initially, the IRT station was served by local and express trains along both the West Side (now the Broadway–Seventh Avenue Line to Van Cortlandt Park–242nd Street) and East Side (now the Lenox Avenue Line).
+The station was originally placed on a sharp curve, requiring the installation of platform gap fillers.
+Initially, the Brooklyn Bridge station was served by local and express trains along both the West Side (now the Broadway–Seventh Avenue Line to Van Cortlandt Park–242nd Street) and East Side (now the Lenox Avenue Line).
 West Side local trains had their southern terminus at City Hall during rush hours and South Ferry at other times, and had their northern terminus at 242nd Street.
 East Side local trains ran from City Hall to Lenox Avenue (145th Street).
 Express trains had their southern terminus at South Ferry or Atlantic Avenue and had their northern terminus at 242nd Street, Lenox Avenue (145th Street), or West Farms (180th Street).
 Express trains to 145th Street were later eliminated, and West Farms express trains and rush-hour Broadway express trains operated through to Brooklyn.

+One of the station's entrances was closed in 1905 because the Rapid Transit Commission had not authorized the entrance's construction.
+As part of an experiment to improve the subway line's ventilation, the commission installed ventilation fans at the station in June 1905.
+Two large cooling fans were installed at the station the next month; this was later increased to four fans.
+The Rapid Transit Commission added a refrigeration plant to the station in August 1906.
+The plant consisted of four pumps at the northern end of the station, which could draw up to 300 or 400 gal/min of groundwater; the water was then chilled and sent through ducts above the platforms.